BrutalTeam/go-netbox/docs/Prefix.md

 ### NewPrefix

-`func NewPrefix(id int32, url string, display string, family AggregateFamily, prefix string, created NullableTime, lastUpdated NullableTime, children int32, depth int32, ) *Prefix`
+`func NewPrefix(id int32, url string, display string, family AggregateFamily, prefix string, children int32, depth int32, ) *Prefix`

 NewPrefix instantiates a new Prefix object
 This constructor will assign default values to properties that have it defined,